 Usage

-The example below will load the images of the the gallery with an ID of 58201557-b392-471e-ac55-dcf6171cd18d
+The example below will load the images of the the gallery with an ID of 58201557-b392-471e-ac55-dcf6171cd18d and will call the function for setIsOpen(false) when the back button is clicked.

 <Gallery id={"58201557-b392-471e-ac55-dcf6171cd18d"} closeMenu={() => setIsOpen(false)}></Gallery>